 The main purpose of the sourdough here is to add flavor, but I like making the dough the night before just so that the sourdough has some time to work on the flour, digesting the starches.
-You can certainly skip the overnight resting time and make ’em right before you eat ’em.
-(If you’re looking for a recipe without sourdough try these vegan biscuits).
+You can certainly skip the overnight resting time and make 'em right before you eat 'em.
+They are especially great for breakfast.

 How to make the best sourdough biscuits: